XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 so once you are familiar with the API you might (depending on your use case) choose to [use a JWT instead](#provide-a-jwt-instead-of-an-api-token).

-The IDs of the project and subproject (and objects below) can be found from the URL in your browser's address bar when the project is open in FieldTwin Design.
+The IDs of the project, subproject and stream (and objects below) can be found from the URL in your browser's address bar when the project is open in FieldTwin Design.
 They look like this: `-MeidQjcOmxpYWFIq5zp`.

 ![Hostname and IDs in the address bar](./docs/images/address-bar.png)